MH-Lee/elice_project05/README.md

-this repository forked by https://github.com/yunjey/StarGAN
+this repository forked from https://github.com/yunjey/StarGAN